mimuc/probui/README.md

 # probui
-A probabilistic reinterpretation of bounding boxes for mobile touch GUIs.
+A probabilistic reinterpretation of bounding boxes for creating dynamic and adaptive mobile touch GUIs.